 First, we naively extend the sparse sampling algorithm of Kearns \textit{et al.}~\shortcite{Kearns2002} to the partially observable domain in the spirit of POMCP and explain why this algorithm, known as partially observable sparse sampling (POSS), will converge to a suboptimal solution when the observation space is continuous.
 Then, we introduce appropriate weighting that results in the partially observable weighted sparse sampling (POWSS) algorithm.
 We prove that the value function estimated by POWSS converges to the optimal value function at a rate of $\mathcal{O}(C^{D}\exp(-t\cdot C))$, where $C$ is the planning width and number of particles, $D$ is the depth, and $t$ is a constant specific to the problem and desired accuracy.
 This yields a policy that can be made arbitrarily close to optimal by increasing the computation.

-To our knowledge, POWSS is the first algorithm proven to converge to a globally optimal policy for POMDPs with continuous observation spaces without relying on any discretization schemes.
-Since POWSS fully expands all nodes in the sparse tree, it is not computationally efficient and is only practically applicable to toy problems.
+To our knowledge, POWSS is the first algorithm proven to converge to a globally optimal policy for POMDPs with continuous observation spaces without relying on any discretization schemes.\footnote{Edit (06/03/2023): This characterization is not accurate, since there exist other algorithms that previously have shown convergence for continuous observation POMDPs \cite{bai2014integrated}, and those that utilize particle weighting for importance sampling \cite{luo2019importance}.
+However, we believe it is the first theoretical analysis of online POMDP tree search algorithms that use particle filters weighted using the observation density.} Since POWSS fully expands all nodes in the sparse tree, it is not computationally efficient and is only practically applicable to toy problems.